blues/jsonata-go/README.md

 [contribution guide](CONTRIBUTING.md).

 In addition to the Go unit tests there is also a test runner that will run against the jsonata-js test suite in the [jsonata-test](https://github.com/blues/jsonata-go/jsonata-test) directory.
-A number of these tests currently fail, but was we work toward feature parity with jsonata-js 1.8.4
+A number of these tests currently fail, but we're working towards feature parity with the jsonata-js reference implementation.
+Pull requests welcome!

 If you would like to contribute to this library a good first issue would be to run the jsonata-test suite, and fix any of the tests not passing.